From London to Bath: 5 Best Ways to Get There

-To ensure you get the most out of your day tripping in England, we've pulled together a few of the best ways to travel from London to Bath.
+To ensure you get the most out of your day-tripping in England, or to help you plan a fun couples getaway, we've pulled together a few of the best ways to travel from London to Bath.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 On This Page:

 Thanks to England's extensive rail network, getting to Bath by train is extremely easy, and fast.
 With regular train departures from London Paddington, Great Western Railways can get you to Bath in around 1.5 hours.
 It's a pleasant trip, too, with some very attractive scenery to enjoy en route, including some unique vistas of London and its outskirts.
 And Paddington Station is easy to get to thanks to London's excellent underground and bus network.

 Though your fare may be a little higher if you travel before 9am (it's considered peak travel time for commuters), an early start can get you to Bath before the tourist crowds descend, and into top attractions such as the Roman Baths as soon as they open.